North Carolina vs. St. John's (NY) Predictions & Picks - Women's NCAA Tournament First Round

 North Carolina vs. St. John's (NY) Women's Basketball Predictions & Picks - NCAA Tournament First Round

-Saturday's game features the North Carolina Tar Heels (21-10) and the St. John's Red Storm (23-8) matching up at Value City Arena (on March 18) at 4:00 PM ET.
-This matchup, according to our computer prediction, will result in a 67-60 win for North Carolina.
+Saturday's game that pits the North Carolina Tar Heels (21-10) against the St. John's Red Storm (23-8) at Value City Arena has a projected final score of 67-60 (based on our computer prediction) in favor of North Carolina, who is the favorite in this matchup by our model.
+Game time is at 4:00 PM ET on March 18.

-The Tar Heels enter this contest on the heels of a 44-40 loss to Duke on Friday.
+The Tar Heels head into this matchup after a 44-40 loss to Duke on Friday.

 North Carolina vs. St. John's (NY) Game Info